-- 1. The PRT recommends de minimis be granted to the states of Massachusetts, Pennsylvania, South Carolina, Georgia, and the District of Columbia. - 2.
+- 1. The PRT recommends de minimis be granted to the states of Massachusetts, Pennsylvania, South Carolina, and Georgia. - 2.
 The PRT requests that state personnel highlight notable trends in annual reports.
 The PRT also requests that state personnel describe any circumstances that prevented sampling from occurring as required in the FMP and Addendum I, or reasoning for sampling not occurring in a manner consistent with previous years. - 3.
-Landings, effort, and biological data are needed to complete stock assessments.
-The PRT continues to express concern over the lack of data available for states to report landings by life stage.
-States are strongly encouraged to collect biological data from landings. - 4.
-The PRT affirms the value of the young-of-the-year surveys and is adamant that they need to be performed on an annual basis.
-The PRT strongly recommends that all states and jurisdictions continue to implement the young-of-the-year survey.
+The PDT requests that states collect biological data from landings. - 4.
+The PDT requests that states work with the law enforcement agencies to include information on any confiscated poundage from illegal or undocumented fisheries. - 5.
+The PDT requests that states that do not regulate their personal use fishery, be required, at a minimum, to permit participants in this fishery and collect harvest data in order to provide an estimate of effort and catch.